 If students don’t spend the money by the end of the semester, they forfeit it.

-Sometimes the passive voice is appropriate when the subject is unknown or less important than the object.
+The passive voice is appropriate when the subject is unknown or less important than the object.
 Let’s say I’m a 1960s journalist reporting on the assassination of President John F. Kennedy.
 My first headline might say Three Gunshots Fired at JFK.
 It’s passive, but perhaps I don’t yet have the shooter's name.
 Even if I did, the president is arguably more important.
 By the same principle, JFK Pronounced Dead would be better than Dr. Clark Pronounces JFK Dead.

 A false start is the opposite of making a good first impression.
 The opening phrase of the sentence says nothing, creating what scholar Richard Lanham calls a slow wind-up.
 (He made a brilliant style video called Revising Prose.
 Perhaps your teacher would let you view it in class).
 One kind of false start is the “blah blah is that” opening (also Lanham’s term).
 Here's a sample:

 It is clear that only a huge tax increase will make the program feasible.

 That snarky guy calls this saying you’re saying something.

 The technical term for saying you're saying something is metadiscourse.
 You can use metadiscourse occasionally to draw special attention to your most important points, but that means a few times per paper, not per paragraph.
 These sentences are easy to revise—just chop off the beginning:

 Only a huge tax increase will make the program feasible.

 The other type of false start usually begins with the phrases It is, There is, or There are.
 Can you identify the subject and verb of this sentence?